waleedkhalid95/CITS5503_Sem2/Labs/Lab8AI.md

 ![image](https://github.com/user-attachments/assets/19786a9d-adae-491e-a205-8f3765e656c7)

-Split the data into training, validation and test
+## Split Data into Training, Validation, and Test Sets
 We split the dataset into training (70%), validation (20%), and test (10%) datasets and convert the datasets to an appropriate format.
 We will use the training and validation datasets during training.
 Test dataset will be used to evaluate model performance after it is deployed to an endpoint.

 Amazon SageMaker's XGBoost algorithm expects data in the libSVM or CSV data format.
 In this lab, we use the CSV format.
 Note that the first column must be the target variable and the CSV should not include headers.
 Also, notice that although repetitive it’s easier to do this after the train|validation|test split rather than before.
 This avoids any misalignment issues due to random reordering.